w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 <!-- {{ polkadot: <Tracks network="polkadot" defaultValue="Loading Polkadot Tracks..."/> :polkadot }} -->
 <!-- {{ kusama: <Tracks network="kusama" defaultValue="Loading Kusama Tracks..."/> :kusama }} -->

+### Root

+Origin with the highest level of privileges.

+### Whitelisted Caller

+Origin commanded by the Fellowship.

+### Staking Admin

+Origin for cancelling slashes.

+### Treasurer

+Origin for spending any amount of funds from the treasury (up to 333333.33 KSM).

+### Lease Admin

+Origin able to force slot leases.

+### Fellowship Admin

+Origin for managing the composition of the fellowship.

+### General Admin

+Origin for managing the registrar.

+### Auction Admin

+Origin for starting auctions.

+### Referendum Canceller

+Origin able to cancel referenda.

+### Referendum Killer

+Origin able to kill referenda.

+### Small Tipper

+Origin able to spend up to 8.25 KSM from the treasury at once.

+### Big Tipper

+Origin able to spend up to 33.33 KSM from the treasury at once.

+### Small Spender

+Origin able to spend up to 333.33 KSM from the treasury at once.

+### Medium Spender

+Origin able to spend up to 3333.33 KSM from the treasury at once.

+### Big Spender

+Origin able to spend up to 33333.33 KSM from the treasury at once.

 ## Create a Referenda Proposal using Polkadot-JS UI

 ### Submitting a Preimage